-Being diagnosed with breast cancer will often cause significant upheaval to your life and this can result in increased stress, anxiety and depression.
-To help women deal with the issues that arise as a direct result of being diagnosed with breast cancer, Breast Cancer Care WA currently employs three counsellors who are all tertiary qualified and have an interest in women’s issues and breast cancer.
+Being diagnosed with breast cancer can cause significant upheaval to your life and this can result in increased stress, anxiety and depression.
+To help women deal with the issues that arise as a direct result of being diagnosed with breast cancer, Breast Cancer Care WA currently employs 4 experienced, tertiary qualified counsellors.

 Counselling gives you the opportunity to explore, discover and clarify ways to help improve the way that you live your life.
 This inevitably involves helping you sort through problems and discover solutions therefore empowering you to make changes in your life that will increase your well-being.

-Our counsellors are also heavily involved in supporting women and their families who are dealing with secondary breast cancer.
+Our counsellors are experienced in supporting those with metastatic breast cancer.

-Our counsellors provide one on one counselling in our office, as well as home visits throughout the metropolitan area including Mandurah and provide telephone counselling to regional clients.
+Our counsellors provide one-on-one counselling in our Cottesloe office, as well as home visits throughout Perth's greater metropolitan area, including Mandurah, and provide telephone or Skype counselling to regional clients.

 For more information call 9324 3703 or email firstname.lastname@example.org